 The Ohio State University’s Building Information Modeling Project Delivery Standard (BIM PDS) is a reference guide for project teams to understand what relevant 3D geometry and data shall be included in their models and delivered at key milestones throughout the project.
 Project teams working on BIM-enabled university projects are responsible for documenting the processes, technologies and project stakeholders that will ensure adherence to this BIM PDS.

-All documentation for Ohio State’s BIM PDS can be found on the Facilities Operations and Development (FOD) Resources page under the Design Guidelines, Specifications, Standards section and the related documentation is located under the Building Information Modeling sub section.
+All documentation for Ohio State’s BIM PDS can be found on the Facilities Operations and Development (FOD) Resources page under the Design Guidelines, Specifications, Standards section and the related documentation is located under the Building Information Modeling (BIM) sub section.

 This standard encompasses the development of the following key BIM Project Deliverables: